Gangstar: Gangstar Rio: City of Saints (2011)

 Gangstar Rio: City of Saints is an open-world action-adventure video game published by Gameloft and developed by at least one of its subsidiaries.
 It consists of a 2D version and a 3D version, and was released for button-operated/keypad-based mobile phones, Android, and iOS in 2011.
 The 3D version is set in modern-day Rio de Janeiro, Brazil.
-The story revolves around Assassinos gang member Raul.
-In the 2D version, his boss's company car blows up due to a car bomb, making him fall into a coma; a month later he wakes in front of a hospital with a different face, and decides to go undercover in his gang to find out who planted the bomb.
-In the 3D version, after attempting to leave the gang with his girlfriend Ana, a car bomb seriously injures Raul and kills Ana.
-Raul attempts to find who planted the bomb like in the 2D version, going undercover.
-The 3D version features "open world" gameplay that gives the player more control over their playing experience.
-It was released on November 10, 2011.
-It was followed by a sequel, Gangstar Vegas, in 2013.
-The game is currently not on the Apple App Store in the United Kingdom.

 Gangstar City (2013)

 Gangstar City is an open-world action-adventure video game published by Gameloft and developed by at least one of its subsidiaries.
 It is a sequel to Kings of L.A. and West Coast Hustle, with the story focusing on Garcia, Kings of L.A. and West Coast Hustle protagonist Pedro's brother, who has recently escaped from Mexico.
 Not long after the beginning of the story, Pedro goes missing; Garcia, along with Luis, his teammates, and friends, must defeat all gangs who have been suspected to be involved in his disappearance.
 It was released for button-operated/keypad-based mobile phones and Android in 2013.
 Unlike other games in the series, this is primarily an interaction-based "city"-building installment that mostly feels like an idle video game.